The Web Health

 Decoding Back Pain Symptoms, Causes & Treatment Options

 Back pain is a big problem for many people around the world.
-It’s not just a number; it’s a real struggle.
+It’s not just a number; it is a real struggle.
 According to the World Health Organization (WHO), about 619 million people have back pain.
 That’s more than the combined populations of the United States, Mexico, and Canada!
 This makes back pain the number one cause of disability worldwide.

-Perhaps, you cannot agree with me when I say that having back pain not only for those who are above 50.
-While it’s true that older people are more at risk, young adults also get back pain.
+Perhaps, you cannot agree with me when I say that having back pain is not only for those who are above 50.
+While it is true that older people are more at risk, young adults also have back pain.
+When do people start having back issues?

+Surprisingly, back pain can start as early as your 20s, especially due to lifestyle and occupational hazards.
 Back pain can significantly disrupt their lives and careers.
 Let’s understand this widespread issue and explore effective ways to manage and prevent back pain.

 Causes of Back Pain